KeN095/AppDesk/README.md

 - [ ] Add CSS

 - [ ] Emailing (for confirming any appointment action, reminder before appointment, and retrieving lost appointment ID)

+- [ ] Maybe determine if inputted email is valid

+- [ ] Add in message flashing

+- [ ] Define how long session data is valid for (Should be valid as long as you are on the tab)

 **Pages**